Hollow Front

 Hollow Front is an American metalcore band from Grand Rapids, Michigan, formed in 2016.
-The band currently consists of vocalist Tyler Tate, guitarist Lee Albrecht, drummer Frankie Mish and bassist Davion Cuttler.
+The band currently consists of vocalist Tyler Tate, guitarists Lee Albrecht and Dakota Alvarez, drummer Frankie Mish, and bassist Davion Cuttler.

 History

 Formed in 2016, the band released their debut EP Homewrecker in 2017, followed by Still Life the following year.
 In 2019, they released their debut studio album Loose Threads.
 They next released The Price of Dreaming in 2022.
 That year, the band was involved in a bus accident, with Davion Cuttler suffering a clavicle injury.
+On April 27, 2022 the band announced that drummer Devin Attard had left the band.

 On October 27, 2023, they released their third album, The Fear of Letting Go.
 The album included singles "Letting Go", "We're All Left Suffering", "Breaking Teeth", and "Will I Run".
 Two of the songs on the album still featured former guitarist & clean vocalist Dakota Alvarez despite his departure from the band in 2023.

 On June 11, 2024, Hollow Front released single, "Save Yourself".
 On September 3, they released "Hold Me Down".
 On October 22, they released "Cast Out".

+On January 30, 2026 Hollow Front released a single and accompanying music video "To The Ashes".